openfun/handbook/accessibility.md

 - when using an `img` tag, the straightforward way to set up the alternative is to use the `alt` attribute.
 You can repeat it in the `title` attribute if you wish to have some sort of tooltip.
 Note that this attribute is generally not announced by a screen reader though.
 It's only here only for mouse users, if we consider that the image itself deserves a textual precision.
 That said, in this case, we can also ask the question of displaying text next to it at all times, as keyboard-only or smartphone users will not be able to display the `title` text.
 - for an interactive element (`a`, `button`) having an image as their unique child, one can also decide to define the alternative on the `a`/`button` tag via an `aria-label` rather than on the image itself.
 This can be useful if for some technical reason during development, defining the `alt` is more complicated than adding an attribute on the interactive element.
 - for an `svg` tag, you have to define a `role="img"` attribute and add the alternative via an `aria-label` attribute.
 It is also necessary to repeat the alternative in a `<title>` tag in the svg, for better support of older screen readers.
-- It is also OK to define images/svg without alternative and, next to it, have a screen readers-only text (via the `offscreen` class in richie for example).
+- It is also OK to define images/svg without alternative and, next to it, have a screen readers-only text (see the `offscreen` class for [example in richie](https://github.com/openfun/richie/blob/917c9fb703ea6082c8762b2fbc043167aed473b2/src/frontend/scss/generic/_accessibility.scss#L4)).

 _Commit examples in richie: [32006c4b](https://github.com/openfun/richie/commit/32006c4b1d4c39d65e0b7efe6f18a4e1c5962387), [9b550601](https://github.com/openfun/richie/commit/9b5506016301bcc5b9b1773e178dde9238f08c91), [68065c92](https://github.com/openfun/richie/commit/68065c9280f475f2abfb12777b4ab113786c591c)_